Why Econometrics and Business Statistics?

 - Studying patterns in aging to help set superannuation policy;

-- Analysing hospital admission data to optimize staff rosters;
+- Analysing hospital admission data to optimise staff rosters;

-- Working with retail organizations to forecast demand for thousands of products across hundreds of stores.
+- Working with retail organisations to forecast demand for thousands of products across hundreds of stores.

 Summer and winter research scholarship programs